C4ptainCrunch/thesis/source/index.rst

 The second is :math:`\varepsilon`-Greedy: an agent that tries to maximise an immediate reward at each turn: the number of seeds captured during that turn.
-The :math:`\varepsilon` parameter introduces randomness: at each turn, the agent draws an number between 0 and 1, if it is geater than :math:`\varepsilon`, the agent plays at random.
+The :math:`\varepsilon \in [0, 1]` parameter introduces randomness: at each turn, the agent draws an number :math:`e` in the uniform distribution :math:`\mathcal{U}(0, 1)`, if it is geater than :math:`\varepsilon`, the agent chooses an action uniformly at random else it maximises the reward.